folio-org/docs/content/en/docs/Users/_index.md

 4. Click the “x” next to the service point(s) you want to remove.
 The service point(s) are removed from the user record.
 5. Click **Save & close**.
 The user record is saved.

-Permissions can also be removed by following a modified version of the process for adding them:
+Service points can also be removed by following a modified version of the process for adding them:

 1. [Find the user record](#searching-for-user-records) to which you want to remove a service point and select it.
 2. In the **User record** pane, click **Edit**.